ZaUtre/zautre.com/_projects/multiopticas.md

 image: /assets/images/projects/multiopticas.png
 client: Multiopticas
 industry: Optical Retail
-challenge: Multiopticas needed a modern e-commerce platform that could integrate their extensive product catalog, support virtual try-on capabilities, and provide a seamless omnichannel experience for their customers across multiple locations.
-solution: We implemented a comprehensive digital commerce solution with advanced product visualization, appointment scheduling integration, and a robust inventory management system that bridges the online-offline customer journey.
-results: The platform delivered a 42% increase in online appointments, 30% growth in digital sales, and significantly improved customer satisfaction metrics for both online shopping and in-store pickup experiences.
-testimonial: Zautre transformed our digital presence, creating a solution that perfectly balances technical innovation with ease of use.
-The virtual try-on feature has been a game-changer for our business.
+challenge: Multiopticas needed to ensure business continuity for their complex existing e-commerce ecosystem while addressing maintenance challenges and preparing for future international expansion.
+solution: We established a comprehensive maintenance program for their existing Site Genesis platform while providing expert consultation on their technology landscape to enable long-term strategic improvements.
+results: Zautre successfully executed a seamless transition of Multiopticas' e-commerce platform in under one month, achieving 99.9% uptime, reducing critical incident response times by 65%, and establishing a sustainable path for evolution without disruption.
+testimonial: We were extremely pleased with the smooth and rapid transition of our e-commerce platform to Zautre.
+Equally important has been the significant improvement in communication.
+The Zautre team is highly responsive and collaborative, a welcome change that has increased our team's confidence and streamlined our interactions.
-testimonial_author: Marketing Director
+testimonial_author: Carlos Otero
+testimonial_author_position: CFO
 testimonial_position: Multiopticas
 services:
-  - E-commerce Platform Development
+  - E-commerce Platform Maintenance
-  - 3D Product Visualization
-  - Appointment Scheduling Integration
+  - System Integration Management
+  - Technical Consultation
+  - Legacy System Support
-  - Inventory Management
+  - Operational Continuity
 technologies:
   - Commerce Cloud
-  - WebGL
+  - Site Genesis
-  - React
+  - SFRA
   - REST APIs
-  - Progressive Web App
+  - Custom Integrations
 categories:
   - e-commerce
   - retail-solutions